pthan1/readme/README.md

 - Implementation of contextAPI
 - Implementation of React hooks
 - Implementation of reducer functions to manage the interaction of our context with the rest of the components
+- We were able to meet the deadlines that we set for ourselves

 ## Challenges & Improvements